code-kern-ai/automl-docker/README.md

 $ streamlit run app/ui.py
 ```

 And that's it!
 By default, the UI will automatically connect to the previouisly build container.
+You can test the UI on your local maschine, usually by going to the URL http://172.26.99.163:8501/ via the internet browser of your choice.

 ## Roadmap
 - [ ] Build basic CLI to capture the data